Writing Workshops, Retreats, Mentoring

 Preparing your Template to sell as a Print on Demand:

-1) How to change your Layout for uploading to Amazon as a Print-On-Demand template.
+1) How to change the Layout for uploading to a Print-On-Demand provider.

 Preparing your Template to sell as an e-book online: